 The backbone of an effective sewer cleaning program is accurate recordkeeping.
-Accurate recordkeeping provides the collection system owner or operator with information on the areas
+Accurate recordkeeping provides the collection system owner or operator with information on the areas cleaned.
+Typical information includes:

 - Date, time, and location of stoppage or routine cleaning activity

 - Method of cleaning used

-- · Identity of cleaning crew
+- Identity of cleaning crew

 - Cause of stoppage

 - Further actions necessary and/or initiated

 - Weather conditions